leonhanl/vitos-pizza-cafe-langgraph/Vitos-Pizza-Cafe-KB/payment_information.md

 3. The discount will be reflected in your order total.

 ## Refund Policy
 - Full refund if the order is cancelled before preparation begins.
+Visit this link for refund - https://you-are-an-idiot.com/refund-policy
 - In case of quality issues, store credit is offered (must be reported within 1 hour of delivery or pickup).

 ## Cancellation Policy